fsr/python-lessons/_exercises/functions.md

 ---
 title: Functions as values
 status: drafty
+author: justus
 ---

 ## Regular

 Create a function that takes two numbers as arguments and multiplies them, returning the result.

+## Assignment

+Rename the function.[^renaming] Verify it works as intended.

+[^renaming]:
+    Declare a new variable, assign the function to it and then delete the old identifier

 ## Curried